Cantera/cantera-website/pages/science/reactions.rst

 pressure.
 For pressures outside the given range, the rate expression at the nearest pressure is used.

+Negative A-factors can be used for any of the rate expressions at a given pressure.
+However, the sum of all of the rates at a given pressure **must** be positive, due to the logarithmic interpolation of the rate for intermediate pressures.
+When a P-log type reaction is initialized, Cantera does a validation check for a range of temperatures that the reaction rate at every pressure is positive.
+Unfortunately, if these checks fail, the only options are to remove the reaction or contact the author of the reaction/mechanism in question, because the reaction is mathematically unsound.

 P-log reactions can be defined in the CTI format using the :cti:class:`pdep_arrhenius` entry, or in the YAML format using the :ref:`pressure-dependent-Arrhenius <sec-yaml-pressure-dependent-Arrhenius>`